vestalux/sljekyll/about/member-organisations/voices-for-gainsborough-community-library/index.md

 ## The story so far

 We were established in March 2008 to enable the local community to work with Suffolk County Council on the Lottery Funded project to re-build the library, which opened in 2009.
 Since then a new team of volunteers have taken over the committee and are very active in the library.
+Voices became a charity in January 2016; registered charity number: 1165302.

 ## Recent successes

-* Running of the library café, staffed by volunteers and open seven days a week
+* Running of the library café, staffed by volunteers
-* Provided uniforms and new equipment for the café through funding from our local councillor
-* The upkeep of the library garden, which has won Ipswich in Bloom Awards three years running
-* Set up a bank account for donations and funds raised
-* Supported successful World Book Day and World Book Night Events
+* Supported successful library events such as Harry Potter Night, World Book Day and World Book Night Events
 * Supported the annual Summer Reading Challenge, offering weekly craft sessions through the holiday
+* Jointly worked with Friends of Landseer Park to offer two successful Gainsborough Community Fun Days, in 2015 & 2016, bringing organisations together to offer more in the local community
-* Helped to organised a community weekend and birthday celebration for the library
+* Helped to organise a community weekend and birthday celebration for the library
-* Obtained £3000 funding for the development of further activities for children and young people
+* Obtained funding for the development of further activities for children and young people
+* Obtained funding to create an additional room and to make all library shelving mobile
+* Obtained funding to support Top Time activities for older people
 * Introduced new groups and activities to promote health and well being
-* Held a successful Adult Learner’s Week in 2013, with funding from SPIAL
-* Supported Summer holiday trips for young people
+* Supported summer holiday trips for young people
 * Supported a reward trip to the pantomime for young people
-* A young volunteer was awarded Young Tennant of the Year 2013 for his work at the library
-* Upkeep of community garden - two silver awards in Ipswich in Bloom for three successive years
 * Organised and funded Food Safety and First Aid qualifications for local people
-* Gained funding and organised monthly healthy cooking workshops
+* Held a Talent Night for young People
+* Held a live music night
-* Held a Park-a-thon and purchase four new bean bags stools for the library
+* Held a Flash Mob & Teenz take over the library to raise over £300 for Children in Need
+* Held annual Christmas Fair
-* Held a successful National Libraries Day raising £260 for library activities
+* Held a Christmas disco for local young people

 ## Future plans

 We're currently developing a range of plans to help support and promote Gainsborough Community Library.
 These include:

-* Applying for funds to offer additional activities and groups.
+* Applying for funds to offer additional activities and groups
-* A community art project
 * Investigate advancement of community café
 * Provide public events to raise funds
 * Expand youth activities within the library
 * Offer more volunteering opportunities
 * Offer more opportunities to learn life skills
+* Sourcing funding to add a garden room extension

 ## Documents